NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/streamline curvature and pressure.md

 This relationship implies that surface curvature (or curvature of the streamline) is directly linked to the pressure gradient:
 ![[Pasted image 20221017185113.png]]
 Such that:
-- For a convex surface, the pressure will be lower than freestream
+- For a convex surface, the pressure will be lower than freestream.
--
+- For a concave surface, the pressure will be higher than freestream.

+Now consider